One of the best career choices I’ve ever made was to learn how to start a blog (this blog).

 Let’s assume at this point we’re working with a self-hosted WordPress blog (like mine).
 Here’s what you should be looking for in a theme and your site’s design.

-Why design is so important to your blog
+Why design is so important when learning how to start a blog

 Even if you don’t really care about design, your readers do.